 “I heard from a book editor that black serial killers aren’t marketable,” Schlesinger said.
 “People want Hannibal Lecter.”

-There are a number of studies on serial killers that include race that put black serial killers at a little over 25 percent of the total in the U.S., such as this one
+There are a number of studies on serial killers that include race that put black serial killers at a little over 25 percent of the total in the U.S., such as this one.

 “You see this a lot, this thing about the ‘rare black serial killer,” said Mike Aamodt, a psychology professor at Radford University in Virginia who through his comprehensive research has made himself the go-to guy when it comes to serial killers.
 He operates the Serial Killer Information Center.